Sign up for Funding Circle newsletter!

 Both public and private organizations offer grants specifically designed for minority-owned businesses.
 While some business grants may not be available every year, it’s important to keep an eye out for these debt-free opportunities.

 The grants.gov website (also available as an app) is a great resource to keep tabs on more than 1,000 grant programs across all 26 federal grant-making agencies, including the Department of Commerce and the U.S. Small Business Administration.

-With grants ranging from $50,000 to $500,000, Rural Business Development Grants (RBDG) are designed to provide technical assistance, training and other initiatives that contribute to the development or expansion of private businesses in rural areas.
-Businesses must employ 50 or fewer employees and have less than $1 million in gross revenue.
+With grants ranging from $50,000 to $500,000, Rural Business Development Grants (RBDG) are designed to provide technical assistance, training, and other initiatives that contribute to the development or expansion of private businesses in rural areas.
+Companies must employ 50 or fewer employees and have less than $1 million in gross revenue to qualify.

-The FedEx Small Business Grant Contest is open to all kinds of qualifying small businesses, who compete for 10 prizes of up to $50,000 in prize money and up to $7,5000 in FedEx office print and business services.
+The FedEx Small Business Grant Contest is open to all kinds of qualifying small businesses that compete for 10 prizes of up to $50,000 in prize money and up to $7,5000 in FedEx Office print and business services.

 Minority entrepreneurs can access one-on-one financial counseling from business experts at Minority Business Development Agency centers for assistance in everything from securing capital to competing in contracts.

 A membership-driven entity, The Minority Chamber of Commerce has locations in most cities.
-These advocacy groups push legislation that assist black, Asian, and Hispanic entrepreneurs, in addition to offering general resources and networking opportunities.
+These advocacy groups push legislation that assists black, Asian, and Hispanic entrepreneurs and offers general resources and networking opportunities.

 Funding Circle’s application process is quick, easy, and transparent.
-You can apply for a loan and get your free instant quote in just 10 minutes, with money in your bank account in as few as 5 days once approved.
+You can apply for a loan and get your instant quote in just 6 minutes—for free—with money in your bank account in as little as 5 days after approval.

 It’s simple and easy to get a rate quote.
 Check your eligibility for a small business loan from Funding Circle today!